 National Aerospace Library

 The National Aerospace Library is one of the world's most extensive libraries devoted to the development of aeronautics, aviation and aerospace technology.
-Based in Farnborough, Hampshire, it is a reference library for the general public, though many thousands of books are also available to Society members to take out on loan.
-For library opening times and contact details, please visit our library catalogue.

 Whether you require material on the Airbus A350 XWB, the removal of space debris, the F136 engine programme, Unmanned Combat Air Vehicles (UCAVs), boundary layer separation or the 18th century balloonist Vincenzo Lunardi, your research needs can be easily accommodated.